Yunobububu/N2/README.md

 # N2
-The country you must to travl :JP
+The country you must to travel :JP